data-preservation-programs/slingshot/README.md

 ## Miners

 A Slingshot participant is alowed to make deals with any miner available on the Filecoin network and encouraged to interact with a variety of miners.
 (The rules specify a minimum of 3 miners to be eligible for rewards).
-In order to facilitate miner discovery, this repository maintains a list of active miners that are used by Textile's Powergate Hub and Powergate Buckets and other solutions.
+In order to facilitate miner discovery, this repository maintains a [list of active miners](https://github.com/filecoin-project/slingshot/blob/master/miners.json) that are used by Textile's Hub, Powergate, and other solutions.

 This miner list in JSON format will continue to evolve and clients are encouraged to use this updated list.

-Any miner that meets the eligibilty criteria outlined below can be added to this list by opening a PR.
+Any miner that meets the eligibilty criteria outlined below can be added to this [list](https://github.com/filecoin-project/slingshot/blob/master/miners.json) by opening a PR.

 The eligibility criteria include:
 * The node is set to accept deal from any public client.